Patrick Buckland

 Patrick Buckland is a British video game programmer, designer and chief executive officer of Stainless Games, which he co-founded with Neil Barnden in 1994.

 Career

 Buckland is a video games pioneer, having been in the industry since 1982.

 Crystal Quest

 In 1985 Buckland developed one of the first Macintosh games, the shareware title Crystal Raider.
-A year after the game's release, Buckland decided to work on a follow up, Crystal Quest, which would take the gameplay of its predecessor, and add new features.
-The game ended up ported to numerous other platforms, including the Apple IIgs, Amiga, Nintendo Game Boy, Palm and much later, PC and Xbox 360.
+A year after the game's release, Buckland decided to work on a follow-up, Crystal Quest, which would take the gameplay of its predecessor, and add new features.
+The game ended up ported to numerous other platforms, including the Apple IIgs, Amiga, Game Boy, Palm and much later, PC and Xbox 360.

 Stainless Software

 In 1993, Along with Neil Barnden, Buckland started up Stainless Software "in order to concentrate on games".
 Among their first clients was Argonaut Games, who contracted the team to work on 3D engine development.
 Two years later, in 1995, the company landed their first games contract, with British publisher SCi, after pitching a title called "3D Destruction Derby" in 1994.
 Originally, the game was intended by the publisher to be a licensed Mad Max title, but SCi couldn't get their hands on the licence.
 Next, in anticipation of a sequel to the cult 1975 film Death Race 2000, the game was titled Death Race 2020.

 The film sequel fell through, and it was decided to just do it without the license.
 Carmageddon was released in mid 1997 – using the BRender engine – and immediately topped the UK games charts, with other charts worldwide following suit soon after.